-Note: Nursing Skills and Practice which is not graded is not included in the calculation
+Note: Nursing Skills and Practice which is not graded is not included

-- 7.2.1 For the honours programmes, the degree classification should be determined using a combined average of the module grades from stage 3 (Year 2) and stage 4 (Year 3) weighted 40:60.
+- 8.1 For the honours programmes, the degree classification should be determined using a combined average of the module grades from stage 3 (Year 2) and stage 4 (Year 3) weighted 40:60.
 Note that the stage weighting is based on the year of study and not the SCQF level.
-For example, an SCQF level 10 module taken at stage 3 (Year 2) would be weighted as 40, and an SCQF level 9 module taken at stage 4 (Year 3) would be weighted as 60. - Students will be permitted to resit modules at stage 4 (Year 3) for the purposes of Professional Registration.
-The honours degree classification will be determined using the module grades attained at the first attempt. - 7.2.2 The Masters Degree may be awarded "with distinction" to candidates who have achieved a grade of at least A5 or above for at least 50% of the assessed work at level 11 (ie 90 credits of a 180 credit programme) plus an overall average of B1 or better.
-The Masters Degree may be awarded 'with merit' to candidates who have achieved a grade of B3 or above for at least 50% of the assessed work (ie 90 credits of a 180 credit programme) plus an overall average of C1 or better - 7.3 A candidate who fails to satisfy the examiners in any item of assessment will normally be given one further opportunity for re-assessment. - 7.4 Exceptionally and provided candidates have submitted an assessment for the first attempt and retrieval attempt, that is, there have been no non submissions, and/or have had no assessments recorded as plagiarised:
+For example, an SCQF level 10 module taken at stage 3 (Year 2) would be weighted as 40, and an SCQF level 9 module taken at stage 4 (Year 3) would be weighted as 60 - 8.2 Students will be permitted to resit modules at stage 4 (Year 3) for the purposes of Professional Registration.
+The honours degree classification will be determined using the module grades attained at the first attempt. - 8.2.1 Students on honours degree programmes who exit with an ordinary degree are eligible for an award with distinction or merit using the criteria described in 8.
+In cases where candidates do not meet the minimum requirements for their intended standard honours degree (i.e. where students graduate after completion of SHE level 4), an ordinary degree may be awarded where at least 50% of the stage 3 and 4 modules (i.e. 120 credits) have been graded at D3 or above - 8.3 The Masters Degree may be awarded "with distinction" to candidates who have achieved a grade of at least A5 or above for at least 50% of the assessed work at level 11 (ie 75 credits of a 150 credit programme) plus an overall average of B1 or better.
+The Masters Degree may be awarded 'with merit' to candidates who have achieved a grade of B3 or above for at least 50% of the assessed work (ie 75 credits of a 150 credit programme) plus an overall average of C1 or better - 8.3.1 Students shall not be eligible for an award with merit or distinction where there are failed modules that have been compensated or condoned, or retrieved through resubmissions or resits, unless there are documented extenuating circumstances that have been considered and approved by the relevant Mitigating Circumstances Committee.